nikhilanayak/Minecraft/README.md

 * install glad (add headers to path, glad.c is already added)

 * cd build
+* rm -rf * (i have my build settings in here, with a different system, you'll need to regenerate them with the cmake .. command)
 * conan install ..
 * cmake ..
 * cd ..